How Do I File for Divorce in Vermont?

 Along with the emotional and practical issues involved in ending a marriage, the divorce process itself requires navigating the legal system in Vermont.
 While that might seem overwhelming, it doesn't have to be all that difficult, particularly if you and your soon-to-be ex can cooperate.
 Here's what you need to know to get started with a Vermont divorce.

-Do You Meet Vermont's Residency Requirements for Divorce?
+Vermont's Residency Requirements for Divorce

 As in all states, you need a legally accepted reason (or "ground") for divorce in Vermont.
 The state allows divorce based on both "fault" grounds and "no-fault" grounds.
-When you file for a fault-based divorce, you claim that your spouse is to blame for the end of your marriage by engaging in certain kinds misconduct (like adultery, desertion, or cruelty).
-In no-fault divorces, neither spouse is accusing the other of wrongdoing.

 • you must have lived apart from your spouse for at least six months, without interruption, by the time the judge grants your divorce, and